Fraud Summary

 • “Old Fashioned” Stealing: Thieves typically steal wallets and purses.
 They also steal mail such as credit card and bank statements, pre-approved credit card offers, check orders, and other financial mail.

-• Dumpster Diving: Thieves dig through trash looking for bills, financial or other personal information.
+• Dumpster Diving: Thieves dig through trash, looking for bills and financial or other personal information.

 • Change of Address: Thieves modify or redirect your billing statements to another address by completing a “change of address” form.